-Ever since we got new kittens, we’ve had to teach them things we’ve already trained our big cats to know like not to go on food counters and food tables, not to chew on furniture, not to use decor as a toy etc. so I thought I’d share my tips:
+Ever since we got new kittens, we’ve had to teach them our basic house rules that we’ve already trained our big cats to know like not to go on food counters and food tables, not to chew on furniture, not to use decor as a toy etc. so I thought I’d share my training tips: